JakeSteam/blog-programming/_drafts/2022-11-17-migrating-to-lastpass-and-tidying-up.md

 ### Final steps

 To finish up my migration, I took the scary step of deleting all my saved Chrome passwords!
-This can be done in "Privacy and security" -> "Clear browsing data" -> "Advanced", and make sure "Passwords and other sign-in data" is selected, along with the "All time" time frame.
+This can be done in "Privacy and security" → "Clear browsing data" → "Advanced", and make sure "Passwords and other sign-in data" is selected, along with the "All time" time frame.

 Next, I made sure to properly delete the `.csv` file used for the import, since that file has all the passwords without *any* protection!
 Finally, in Chrome I turned off autofill prompts under the "Auto-fill" tab.

-## Conclusion
+Finally, my passwords actually feel secure for the first time!

 ## References